Sentencing - Overview

-Many issues raised by the defence are outside the knowledge of the prosecution, therefore the Crown lacks the evidence positively to dispute such assertions.
-In such cases, the Crown should not agree the defendant's account unless supported by other material, and if the proffered basis cannot be agreed, the prosecution advocate should make it clear to the court that this is the case.
-It is not sufficient to indicate merely that the prosecution cannot "gainsay" the defence account:R v H and Others EWCA Crim 2485, per Lord Judge LCJ.
+Some issues raised by the defence may be outside the knowledge of the prosecution.
+In such cases, the Crown should not agree the defendant's account unless supported by other material, and if the advanced basis cannot be agreed, the prosecution advocate should make it clear to the court that this is the case.
+It is not sufficient to indicate merely that the prosecution cannot contradict the defence account:R v H and Others EWCA Crim 2485, per Lord Judge LCJ.

-a) the defendant must set out that basis in writing, identifying what is in dispute;
+- The defendant must set out that basis in writing, identifying what is in dispute;

-b) the court may invite the parties to make representations about whether the dispute is material to sentence; and
+- The court may invite the parties to make representations about whether the dispute is material to sentence; and

 - any relevant statutory limitations on sentence;